virtual-labs/exp-pid-batch-coep/experiment/aim.md

 ## Aim

- To automate the batch and bottle filling plant as per customer requirements
+ To Design and develop a P&I Diagram for the batch and bottle filling plant as per customer requirements

 ## Objectives